MOEAFramework/MOEAFramework/docs/operators.md

 Parameter            | Default Value     | Description
 :------------------- | :---------------- | :----------
-`gm.rate`            | `1.0`             | The probability that the BX operator is applied to a program tree decision variable
+`bx.rate`            | `1.0`             | The probability that the BX operator is applied to a program tree decision variable

 ### Point Mutation (PTM)